 The second part is easy to spot.

 But taken on its own the phrase does not make sense.
-The first thing that we need to establish is that the Hebrew word translated as angel has an everyday meaning.
+The first thing that we need to establish is that the Hebrew word translated as angel

 - a messenger.